zdenda-online/dxcrypto/README.md

 - Immutable structures for thread safety

 - Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation)

+- Using runtime exceptions without need to mess code with many try-catch blocks

 - Hashing algorithms: **MD5**, **SHA1**, **SHA256** and **SHA512**